seanzhangkx8/ConvoKit/README.md

 # Cornell Conversational Analysis Toolkit ([ConvoKit](http://convokit.cornell.edu/))
 This toolkit contains tools to extract conversational features and analyze social phenomena in conversations, using a [single unified interface](https://zissou.infosci.cornell.edu/convokit/documentation/architecture.html) inspired by (and compatible with) scikit-learn.
 Several large [conversational datasets](https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit#datasets) are included together with scripts exemplifying the use of the toolkit on these datasets.
-The latest version is [2.1.12](https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/releases/tag/v2.0) (released 21 Oct 2019).
+The latest version is [2.2.0](https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/releases/tag/v2.0) (released 06 Nov 2019).

 The toolkit currently implements features for: